 •The Technical Offer, will be sent in writing in an original, signed by the legal representative and in 2 hard copies, as well as electronically, via we-transfer, at the headquarters of AVIN MSA, at Maroussi, Irodou Attikou 12a, to the attention of Mr. KOUTSOUDAKIS ODYSSEAS and with the following indication:

-PREPARATORY AND MAIN WORKSEQUIPMENT INSTALLATION AND DELIVERY FOR OPERATION OF A HYDROGEN VEHICLE REFUELLING STATION’
+‘PREPARATORY AND MAIN WORKS, EQUIPMENT INSTALLATION AND DELIVERY FOR OPERATION OF A HYDROGEN VEHICLE REFUELLING STATION’

 •A copy will also be sent electronically, via we-transfer, to the attention of Mr. Miaris to the e-mail address miari.al@avinoil.gr

-Titled in the email: "PREPARATORY AND MAIN WORKS EQUIPMENT INSTALLATION AND DELIVERY FOR OPERATION OF A HYDROGEN VEHICLE REFUELLING STATION"
+Titled in the email: "PREPARATORY AND MAIN WORKS, EQUIPMENT INSTALLATION AND DELIVERY FOR OPERATION OF A HYDROGEN VEHICLE REFUELLING STATION"

 INSTRUCTIONS FOR SUBMITTING A FINANCIAL OFFER